Fei-Linnea/Webshop/README.md

   - An error message appears if an error occurs.

 ## Notice
-This application is still in development and lacks some implementations, such as product images (uploading them to Cloudinary) and a CSS styling library.
+This application is still in development and lacks some implementations.
 Additional features may be added in the future.